mdrasmus/spimap/README.txt

 =============================================================================
 ABOUT

-SPIMAP is phylogenetic program that uses species information to aide in reconstructing gene trees.
+SPIMAP is a phylogenetic program that uses a species tree to aide in reconstructing gene trees.
 It uses code from the SPIDIR phylogenetic library.

+SPIMAP citation:
-SPIMAP citation: Rasmussen, Kellis.
+Rasmussen, Kellis.
 A Bayesian Approach for Fast and Accurate Gene-tree Reconstruction.
 In prep 2010.

 SPIDIR citation:
 Rasmussen, Kellis.
 Accurate gene-tree reconstruction by learning